tpalber/bhoe-ja/README.md

 # Bhoe Ja ☕️

-Find your latest Tibetan news from different sources in one area.
+Bhoe Ja is an open source project that enable users to find the latest Tibetan news from different sources across the web.

 ### Supported News Sites